-Oversized w/hanging loop.
+Oversized with a hanging loop, making these perfect for big messes.
 Stylish and practical.
 Good price.

 They may shrink, although this tightens the weave.